AscendingPassage.com HOME PAGE.

 permanently stable form of architecture.

-multicoloured coatings, now that they have taken on the same dead
+Now that the pyramids have taken on the same dead

-colour as the desert, they look like the huge bones of giant fossils,
+color as the desert, they look like huge bones, giant fossils,

-that have long outlasted their other contemporaries on earth.
-Beneath
+that have long outlasted their contemporaries on earth.
+In dark tunnels beneath

 bodies of men, and even of cats and birds, who with their own eyes saw

-old desert, on which the yellow shroud of the sand grows thicker and
+old desert on which the yellow shroud of sand grows thicker and

-patiently to make hypogea and sepulchral chambers, great and small,
+patiently to make sepulchral chambers, great and small,

 As we advance the wind grows stronger and colder beneath a sky that